influxdata/sedg/README.md

       - https://github.com/advisories/GHSA-35jh-r3h4-6jhm
 ```

-`cve-report-updated-bugs --show-updated` also supports `--since-stamp` as a
+`cve-report gh --updated` also supports `--since-stamp` as a convenience and
-convenience and will set the since time to the `mtime` of the specified file.
+will set the since time to the `mtime` of the specified file.
+Eg, to bootstrap
-Eg, to bootstrap and then just use the stamp file, use:
+and then just use the stamp file, use:
 ```
     # first time only
-    $ cve-report-updated-bugs --show-updated \
-        --gh-org foo --since $(date --date "7 days ago" "+%s")
+    $ cve-report gh --updated --org foo --since $(date --date "7 days ago" "+%s")

     # hereafter
-    $ cve-report-updated-bugs --show-updated \
+    $ cve-report gh --updated \
-        --gh-org foo \
+        --org foo \
         --since-stamp /path/to/stamp
 ```

-The `gh-report` script can be used to show a few things about GitHub repos.
-Eg,
+The `cve-report` script can also be used to show a few things about GitHub
-to show archived repos:
+repos.
+Eg, to show archived repos:

 ```
-$ gh-report --gh-org foo --output-archived-repos norf
+$ cve-report gh --org foo --status=archived
+norf
 ```

 To show active repos:
 ```
-$ gh-report --gh-org foo --output-repos bar baz
+$ cve-report gh --org foo --status=active
+bar
+baz
 ```